Raeevan/FinancialAccount.Api/README.md

 ```

 ### 📊 Reports Endpoints
-- `GET /api/reports/transactions/by-account/{accountId}`
+- `GET /api/reports/transactions/by-account/{accountId}` – All transactions for an account
-- `GET /api/reports/accounts/total-balance`
+- `GET /api/reports/accounts/total-balance` – Total balance of all accounts
-- `GET /api/reports/accounts/below-balance/{threshold}`
+- `GET /api/reports/accounts/below-balance/{threshold}` – Accounts below threshold
-- `GET /api/reports/accounts/top`
+- `GET /api/reports/accounts/top` – Top 5 accounts by balance

 ## 📌 Notes
-- Database seeding inserts 20 predefined accounts and transactions.
+- Database seeding will insert 20 manual records for both accounts and transactions if tables are empty.
-- To reseed, drop the database and restart the app.
+- To reseed, drop the DB and run the app again.
-- All business logic (like balance updates on deposit/withdrawal) is handled automatically.
+- Business logic automatically updates balances based on deposits/withdrawals.
-- Swagger is available only in the Development environment.
+- For testing in Swagger, use seeded account IDs (1–20).